 If the truck accident took the life of a loved one, the surviving family members may be able to recover damages under California wrongful death laws.

-In some cases, the plaintiff may be able to claim “punitive” damages, or “exemplary” damages.1 When the defendant has acted with malice, or caused an injury through intentional harm or extreme recklessness, punitive damages can be awarded to punish the defendant for his or her reprehensible conduct.
+In some truck accident cases, the plaintiff may be able to claim “punitive” damages or “exemplary” damages.1 When the defendant has acted with malice, or caused an injury through intentional harm or extreme recklessness, punitive damages can be awarded to punish the defendant for his or her reprehensible conduct.
+See our articles on truck accident settlements and 18 wheeler accident settlements.

 Fault in motor vehicle accidents is based on negligence.
 A negligent truck driver is liable to other drivers, passengers, or pedestrians for any damages caused by the accident.
 Driver negligence can be shown through violating a traffic law or failing to drive with due care.
 However, in a trucking accident, the trucking company’s negligence could also be a cause of the accident.

-- The truck driver owed the victim(s) a duty of care;
+- The truck driver (trucker) owed the victim(s) a duty of care;

 - The truck driver breached the duty of care; and